USFWS/secas/_posts/2021-07-30-Progress-toward-a-more-consistent-Southeast-Blueprint-in-2022.md

 layout: post
 published: true
 title: Progress toward a more consistent Southeast Blueprint in 2022
-author: 'Rua Mordecai, Coordinator for the Southeast and South Atlantic Blueprints'
+author: Rua Mordecai, Coordinator for the Southeast and South Atlantic Blueprints
 hero:
   name: SEBPinputs.gif
   alt: >-